 ***Note 3: Germany, parts of Canada, and the state of Oregon all currently have successful refillable bottle programs.

-Note 4: Plastic is rarely recycled: the current global rate is just 18% according to the OECD.
-And most of that is actually downcycled, meaning it’s all thrown together to make products of lesser quality that aren’t themselves recyclable at the end of their useful life.
+****Note 4: Plastic is rarely recycled: the current global rate is just 18% according to the OECD.
+And most of that is actually downcycled, meaning it’s all thrown together to make products of lesser quality that aren’t themselves recyclable at the end of their life.
 Ultimately, all plastic ends up as waste which goes to landfill, gets incinerated, or often leaks into the environment as pollution.
-And there is mounting evidence of unintended human consumption of plastic.
+And there is mounting evidence of health implication associated with unintended human consumption of plastic.